-After all the ingredients are GENTLY mixed together, they’re formed into four patties, and cooked up in a little bit of olive oil (just like meatballs) until they’re brown and crusty on both sides.
+After all the ingredients are GENTLY mixed together, the meatball burgers are formed into four patties, and cooked up in a little bit of olive oil (just like meatballs) until they’re brown and crusty on both sides.
 Don’t worry about cooking them all the way through, they will finish cooking in the oven while the cheese melts.

 Once the burgers and sauce are ready to go, a little bit of sauce gets spooned on to each cooked patty (that may be a little bit underdone), fresh mozzarella cheese is layered on top, and then they’re baked until the cheese is melted and the turkey patties are cooked through, another 5-10 minutes or so.

-For assembly, all you do is smother a little bit more sauce on top, sprinkle with chopped parley and sandwich between toasted buns.
+For assembly, all you do is smother a little bit more sauce on top of the meatball burger, sprinkle with chopped parley and sandwich between toasted buns.

 - If you don’t want to make your own marinara sauce, just buy your favorite jarred marinara from the grocery store.
 No big deal.

 - Try not to substitute the fresh mozzarella for anything else.
-It’s necessary to create that stringy, gooey, and melty finished product.
+It’s necessary to create that stringy, gooey, and melty finished turkey meatball burger.

 - If basil is in season, swap it out for the fresh parsley